About The Project

 However, our system won’t yet know that ‘Pinot’ goes with ‘Noir,’ or that there’s a relationship between Pinot Noirs and, say, Burgundies.
 In order to make our system smarter, and more functional to scholars and researchers — we need to organize the data our crowdsourcers have generated.
 During this phase of the project, we’ll be calling upon subject specialists to help us.
 If you know that Burgundy is a Pinot Noir, and you’d like to volunteer your expertise, send us an email at firstname.lastname@example.org.

 After we’ve created that structured data, there are additional things we hope to do with the site for example, we’d like to geocode all the vineyard and wine making locations so they can be visualized on a map).
 And that’s just the start.
-If you’re interested in learning more about how you can help support this and other digital wine initiatives, please contact Jean Korinke, Director of Development, at email@example.com.
+If you’re interested in learning more about how you can help support this and other digital wine initiatives, please contact Jane Fortner, Assistant Director of Development, Library and Student Affairs at (530) 752-9842 or email@example.com.

 If you have questions about the project or how to use this site, you can reach us at firstname.lastname@example.org.

-To learn more about opportunities to support this project or the UC Davis Library’s world-class wine archives, contact Jean Korinke, Director of Development, at email@example.com or (530) 752-2422.
+To learn more about opportunities to support this project or the UC Davis Library’s world-class wine archives, please contact Jane Fortner, Assistant Director of Development, Library and Student Affairs at (530) 752-9842 or email@example.com.

 For media inquiries, please contact Jessica Nusbaum, at firstname.lastname@example.org or (530) 752-4145.